Kristiansand, Norway

 We asked people about the cost of living in Kristiansand, they wrote:

 "The cost of living in Kristiansand is generally considered to be high.
 Rent for a nice 1 bedroom apartment in Kristiansand is typically around $1,500 USD per month, while a nice 2 bedroom apartment can cost around $2,000 USD per month.
-Eating dinner at a moderately priced restaurant in Kristiansand can cost around $30 USD per person," said one expat living in Kristiansand.
+Eating dinner at a moderately priced restaurant in Kristiansand can cost around $30 USD per person," wrote one expat living in Kristiansand.

 What are the visa & residency requirements in Kristiansand?

 "In order to visit Kristiansand, visitors must obtain a visa from the Norwegian Embassy or Consulate in their home country.
 The visa application process requires applicants to provide proof of identity, a valid passport, and a valid travel document.
 Additionally, applicants must provide proof of financial means, a valid health insurance policy, and a valid return ticket.
 In order to apply for residency in Kristiansand, Norway, applicants must first obtain a residence permit from the Norwegian Directorate of Immigration.
 The application process requires applicants to provide proof of identity, a valid passport, and a valid travel document.
 Additionally, applicants must provide proof of financial means, a valid health insurance policy, and a valid return ticket.
 Applicants must also provide proof of employment, proof of housing, and proof of family ties in Norway.
-Once the application is approved, applicants will receive a residence permit that is valid for up to five years," said an expat in Kristiansand.
+Once the application is approved, applicants will receive a residence permit that is valid for up to five years," remarked one expat living in Kristiansand.

 Why do people move to Kristiansand?